 More recently I have started to create paintings that are connected.
-In both the Big Sky Series and Persian Nights Series, the paintings are each based on restricted palettes of 3 colours (plus black and/or white), and to some extent keeping to a focused theme, whereas the two Lowville paintings are mainly connected by the same paints and process.
+In both the Big Sky Series and Persian Nights Series, the paintings are each based on restricted palettes of 3 colours (plus black and/or white), and to some extent keep to a focused theme, whereas the two Lowville paintings are mainly connected by the same paints and process.
 Now and again I return to Pour Painting, which I find both relaxing and breathtaking, or Mixed Media and Collage when I feel like exploring new frontiers of abstraction.

 I have had the good fortune to study with skilled instructors, all of whom have expanded my understanding of and practice with different techniques and methods, including layering, glazing, paper and mixed media collage, dispersion, all manners of brushwork, encaustics, and pour painting.
 Since retiring in 2012, I show my work regularly throughout Milton, Hamilton, Toronto, and the Niagara Region.

 I am a member of The Fine Arts Society of Milton and also coordinate the small but very special art exhibit at Mama Mila’s Café in Milton.
 I venture down to the Niagara Region regularly where I serve on the Executive Board for the St. Catharines Art Association and exhibit regularly in their shows.
 As well, I exhibit regularly in the member exhibits and juried art shows at The Niagara Pumphouse Art Centre.